LukasCed/beer-finder/README.md

 ### How to build, install and run ###
 With Docker:
+1) "mvn clean install" to build the jar
-1) Build docker image from the dockerfile
+2) "docker build ." to build the docker image from dockerfile
-2) Create the container, run it.
+3) Create the container, run it.
 To pass the arguments simply pass X Y where X is latitude and Y is longitude and both X and Y are any numbers.

 Or, just run the app from your favourite IDE, by passing the arguments first.
 Or you can build the JAR.